ihex

 func (w *Writer) Seek(offset int64, whence int) (int64, error)

 Seek causes the next Write to write data to the specified address in the address space.
-Its arguments are compliant with the io.Seeker interface.
-If the resulting address is out of the legal address space for w's format, an error is returned.
-Seek flushes the write buffer but otherwise does not generate any records.
+Seek flushes the data buffer, but otherwise does not generate any records.
+Seek implements the io.Seeker interface.

 func (*Writer) Write